ISO 22301 Certification

 Gap assessment

-BCMS development
+BCMS framework development

 Exercise facilitation

-Internal audit support
+Internal audit preparation

 Certification Body Fees

-Stage 1 & Stage 2 audits
+Stage 1 and Stage 2 audits

 Annual surveillance audits

-3-year certification cycle
+Three-year certification cycle

 Who Needs ISO 22301 Certification?